mosanchez/mosanchez/README.md

 - 👋 Hi, I’m @mosanchez
-  I'm based out of Austin, TX and am currently in my final semester at Western Governors University working on a Bachelor of Science in IT.
+  I'm based out of Austin, TX and currently work in IT and am looking to supplement my existing skillset with an emphasis in scripting & coding

-  I currently work in IT and am looking to supplement my existing skillset with an emphasis in scripting & coding
+  As of right now, I am working towards proficiencies in Bash, Python, & Terraform.